Photography is all about capturing stories in still frames. It is the art of converting moments into memories.

 Once you’ve picked a perfect template for your website, it’s time to add content to it.
 Content means everything from your portfolio to services and contact information.
-You want to leave a lasting impression for your visitors on their first visit.
+You want to leave a lasting impression on your visitors on their first visit.

 While adding content to your website, you must ensure it is positioned correctly.
 The last thing you want is cluttering your website with too much content and very little space.
 Allow the content (and your visitors’ eyes) room to breathe.